camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 Camunda 7.6.0-alpha2 is here and it is packed with new features.
 The highlights are:

-* Add Support for Decision Requirements Graphs
+* Support for Decision Requirements Graphs
-* New Tasks Dashboard in Cockpit
+* New Task Dashboard in Cockpit
-* Mapping Input/Output Parameter of a Call Activity using Java Code
+* Mapping Input/Output Parameters of a Call Activity using Java Code
 * [38 Bug Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.6.0-alpha2)

 The [complete release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10230&version=14605) are available in Jira.